namyaila/namyaila.github.io/influences.md

 ---
 layout: page
-title: sayings i like
+title: influences
-permalink: /sayings_i_like/
+permalink: /influences/
 ---

-You'll probably recognize some of these from index cards I've taped to my laptop since I was a freshman in college.
-They're organized by author and I try to keep it updated as I read.
-Each author has been a huge influence on me in their own way.
+If you've ever worked with me, you'll recognize some of these quotes from index cards that I've been taping to my laptop since I was a freshman in college.
+They're organized by author and I keep this list updated as I read.

 ### James Orbinski